Can Antibiotics Cause Weight Gain

 Remember that you want to become friends with your flora.
 This means doing what you can to keep your gut health happy and balanced.
 Choose to eat foods your good flora need to flourish.
 Increase your intake of veggies that are high in fiber.
 Fermented vegetables are the microbiome's favorite kind of food, so try those.
 Eat things like sauerkraut, kimchi, and more.

 Antibiotics can definitely cause you to gain weight.
 This is true whether you take them as medication or are exposed to them through your diet.

 They kill off all your friendly bacteria that help keep your body in balance.
 When the bad bacteria start to take over, your cravings, hunger, and inflammation get out of whack.
-This ultimately results in insulin resistance and then weight gain.
+This ultimately results in Fat Storing Hormone resistance and then weight gain.

 To avoid heading towards excessive weight gain or obesity, keeping your intestinal bacteria happy is key.
 This means watching your antibiotic exposure.